Ski touring info

 A popular ski tour is the one to the Stuibenhütte.
 All the necessary ascents are included in the touring ticket.

 - Destination: Stuibenhütte

-- Route: To get to the starting point, first take the Alpspitzbahn cable car to the mountain station using your touring ticket.
-From there, you take the downhill run to the Bernadeinlift valley station.
+- Route: To get to the start, you first go up with the Alpspitzbahn cable car.
+From the mountain station you go to the valley station of the Bernadein lift via the Osterfelder and Bernadein slopes.
 This is where the ski tour to the Stuibenhütte starts.